Helmsfeld/TestRepo/README.md

 TestRepo
 ========

-Repository for playing around to learn to know git.
+Repository for playing around and learn to know git.